 One of the best ways to keep your auto insurance costs down is to have a good driving record.

-As you probably already known, Connecticut ranks as one of the highest auto insurance premiums in the country.
+As you probably already know, Connecticut ranks as one of the highest auto insurance premiums in the country.
 Go us!
-We’re sitting at the number three spot in a study conducted by Insure.com on the most expensive states for auto insurance in 2017?
-According to the study, the state has an average yearly premium of $1,987.
-This is 44% more than the national average.
+We’re sitting at the 13th spot in a study conducted by Insure.com on the most expensive states for auto insurance in 2020.
+According to the study, the state has an average yearly premium of $1,688.

 Fortunately, there are ways to reduce these costs.
 In this article we’ll cover 11 actionable ways to help you reduce your auto insurance premiums in Connecticut.

 It goes without saying that a clean driving record will give you a better insurance plan.
 With DUI’s, car accidents and other traffic violations on your record, you get higher points.
 The higher the points, the more risk there is for the insurance policy provider.
 This means that you will have to pay more on an annual or a monthly basis.
 With higher premiums, you won’t have a lot of options and your bad car credits will not give you a lot of legroom here.